The Neuroscience of Change

 Once we know that our emotional brain is being scared off before our rational brain can parse the information properly, we can use this information to our advantage.
 All we need to do is face down the fear until our brain realises that there's no immediate danger, and then wait for our rational brain to kick in.

 Of course, saying this is much easier than actually doing it!
-This is why a phased approach may be better for you and your team.
-Starting by meeting up casually outdoors in the first instance, or perhaps meeting a small group of colleagues in the office at a time.
+This is why a communication is so important.
+Letting everyone know that change is coming, what's going to be happening, and what is and isn't within their control is key.
 The point is to reassure everyone's emotional brains that there isn't a lion coming to eat them and that this change is, in fact, positive.

-Once you start to associate the commute and office environment with some of the more positive aspects; like socialising with your colleagues or getting your favourite coffee on your way to the office, your amygdala will start to chill out.
+It's important to highlight positive aspects to change, and also involve people to understand what they might want and need to make the change easier on them.
+Not only this but things like socialising with your colleagues or getting your favourite coffee will help your amygdala to start to chill out.
 This will leave your slower reacting parts of the brain time to start to rationally appreciate the positives.

 How to Manage Change For Your Team